Our ongoing "platform projects" have pre-set trainings at the start of each semester:

 After registering for service-learning online, attend training/service with your Connection/Waiver form.
 Complete & return this to the S-L office & pick up your timesheet.

-For the keiki tutoring program, 20 hours of service is the minimum commitment per semester.
+For the keiki tutoring program, 20 hours of service per semester is strongly encouraged.

 INSTRUCTIONS FOR MAKING A VOLUNTEER COMMITMENT: